CompanyMood/api-documentation/source/includes/_widgets.md

 }
 ```

-This endpoint returns average mood information for the last four tracking periods
+This endpoint returns average mood information for the last four weeks
 of the current users company.

 ### Response Attributes

 Parameter           | Description
 --------------------|--------------
-from                | Start date of the tracking period
+from                | Start date of represented week
-to                  | End date of the tracking period
+to                  | End date of represented week
 participation_ratio | Employee participation ratio in percent
 happiness_score     | Average happiness score for the tracking period